Ecotone

 Instant Retries

-Instant retries may be useful in case of temporary issues, like optimistic locking, momentary unavailability of the external service which we want to call or database connection failure.
+The are especially useful to handle temporary issues, like optimistic locking, momentary unavailability of the external service which we want to call or database connection failures.
+This way we can recover without affecting our end users without any effort on the Developer side.

-In order to set up instant retries for Command Bus, you configuration.
+In order to set up instant retries for Command Bus, you Service Context configuration.

 #[ServiceContext]